akka/alpakka/docs/src/main/paradox/postgresql-cdc.md

 Note that any slot name is fine but this Akka Stream Source is only compatible (as of now) with the `test_decoding` plugin (which is the only logical decoding plugin that ships with PostgreSQL).

+### Peek vs Get

+Two modes can be used:

+* Get
+    * "at most once delivery" between the source and the sink
+* Peek(fromLsn: Long)
+    * "at least once delivery" between the source and the sink

 ### Code

 Without further ado, a minimalist example: